BerriAI/litellm/docs/my-website/docs/proxy/deploy.md

 # Go to folder
 cd litellm

-# Add the master key
+# Add the master key - you can change this after setup
 echo 'LITELLM_MASTER_KEY="sk-1234"' > .env

+# Add the litellm salt key - you cannot change this after adding a model
+# We recommned - https://1password.com/password-generator/ password generator to get a random hash for litellm salt key
+# It is used to encrypt / decrypt your LLM API Key credentials
+echo 'LITELLM_SALT_KEY="sk-1234"' > .env

 source .env

 # Start